Virgin Media’s cheapest broadband plan is now tops for speed

 Virgin Media has announced that 100Mbps downloads are now available as standard to all of its broadband customers.

 The new entry-level plan doubles the previous 50Mbps base tariff.
-However, the real news is that Virgin’s entry-level plan is now faster than those promised by BT, Sky and TalkTalk, all of which max out at 76Mbps.
+However, the real news is that Virgin’s entry-level plan is now faster than the top speeds those promised by BT, Sky and TalkTalk, all of which max out at 76Mbps.

-In more good news for Virgin subscribers, the VIVID 300 plan, which offers top speeds of 300Mbps, is now to available to all customers in areas where the speeds are available.
+In more good news for Virgin subscribers, the VIVID 300 plan, which offers top speeds of 300Mbps, is now to available to all customers in areas where the tech has been rolled out.

 Surprisingly, Virgin is also making things a little cheaper too (via The Inquirer)